BrickBot/gcc-cil/README.md

 # gcc-cil
-An "official" gcc branch that adds CIL capabilities to gcc
+An "official" gcc branch that adds CIL capabilities to gcc, for use with brickOS-bibo and Lego.NET

 ## Usage
 Used to build projects such as [brickOS-bibo](https://github.com/BrickBot/brickOS-bibo),